DanielBandarica02/SOC-HomeLab/README.md

 ### Phase 6 — Incident Reports
 Post-incident analytical reports written from the SOC L1 analyst perspective.
 Each report documents timeline, telemetry sources correlated, root cause analysis, and lessons learned for a specific scenario.
  `docs/06-incident-reports/`

+### Phase 7 — SOC Platform
+Extension of the SIEM-only environment into a complete SOC platform combining network intrusion detection and response tooling. **Suricata** deployed as a native pfSense package with sensors on VLANs 10, 20 and 66, integrated with Wazuh via EVE JSON output. **TheHive** deployed as case management platform, with **Cortex** as analysis engine and **MISP** as threat intelligence platform, all containerized via Docker Compose on a dedicated `soc-platform` VM (10.10.99.20) under the SOC Management VLAN.
+ `docs/07-soc-platform/`

 ## Repository structure